murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Players/Reference Material/Notable NPCs.md

 **Vello Cadhla**: Young and jovical human man and one of Asainn's three councilors, from the province of Glen Fior.
 Very warm and welcoming.

 **Riqardo**: Laidback half-orc of unknown relevance to the rest of the story.

+**Fillegrin the Bold**: Pompous elven bard in colourful attire, who hopes to realize his dreams of writing an epic ballad in the Hinterlands

+**General Maeve Eswèin**: Tough human woman, general of the army along the Hinterlands border.
+Stationed in Dun Ballantein.
+Has an awkward sense of hum